2026 Election Tracker

 D

 This is the most interesting primary in New England.
 Ed Markey, who will be 80 by Election Day 2026, is running for a third full term.
-He's served continuously in Congress since 1976 — first in the House for 36 years, then in the Senate after winning a 2013 special election.
+He's served continuously in Congress since 1976, first in the House for 36 years, then in the Senate after winning a 2013 special election.
 His main challenger is Rep. Seth Moulton (D-Salem), a former Marine officer and four-term U.S. Representative who has built much of his campaign around age limits in Congress.
 Moulton has publicly supported a constitutional amendment establishing an age cap for federal office.

 The polling is the story.
 Markey's lead has been narrowing for five consecutive surveys.
 The most recent Emerson poll (May 3-4, 2026) showed Markey 37%, Moulton 32%, with 29% undecided.
 The Suffolk/Globe poll in November 2025 showed Markey 45-22.
 UNH's April poll had Markey leading but still under 50%.
-Markey leads registered Democrats by 13 points but trails Moulton by 6 points among unenrolled voters — and Massachusetts has more unenrolled (independent) voters than registered Democrats.
+Markey leads registered Democrats by 13 points but trails Moulton by 6 points among unenrolled voters, and Massachusetts has more unenrolled (independent) voters than registered Democrats.

 A persistent secondary storyline: Rep. Ayanna Pressley (D-Boston) has been the subject of speculation but has not entered.
 Hypothetical polling showed her running essentially even with Markey if she did, suggesting a real generational appetite for change.
 Markey's campaign has refused to engage Moulton in formal debates, drawing criticism.
 William F. Gates Jr. (a professor and architect) and Alex Rikleen are also in the Democratic primary, each polling around 1%.

 The Republican nominee will likely be John Deaton, an attorney who lost to Elizabeth Warren in 2024 by about 20 points.
 Massachusetts has not elected a Republican to the U.S. Senate since Scott Brown's 2010 special election (and he lost in 2012 to Elizabeth Warren).
 The general election is Lean to Solid Democratic regardless of the primary winner.
+Primary September 1, 2026.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Massachusetts